 Finally, I’ve been mentally telling myself my goal time for this race is sub-2 hours, that would be an over 5-minute PR.
 Realistic?
 Not sure.
 I mean anything is possible, I usually finish shorter distance races feeling like I didn’t push myself enough so it depends on how hard I can push this time.
 Since completing the Miami marathon, Coach Ali has been telling me it’s possible for me to run a sub-4 hour NYC marathon in November.
 She is hoping that I can run a 4:10 NJ marathon in May and then aim for the sub-4.
 I realize that none of these times are incredibly fast, but for someone who just picked up distance running less than a year ago, this freaks me out.
 To think last year, I was just hoping for a sub-5 NYC marathon and to achieve a sub-4 this year, I’d need to shave over 27 minutes off my Philadelphia time – that’s over a minute faster per mile!
 Regardless, back to the half, ideally if I can finish in sub-2, that would be put me on track for the 4:10 in NJ.
 No pressure, right?

-If you zoom in on this picture, I’m the one with the legs
+If you zoom in on this picture, I’m the one with the legs flopping in the air (ouch!) |

 As if all of this is not enough pressure, remember how I alluded to hurting myself snow tubing in Buffalo a couple weekends ago?
 Well, I did!
 My entire back arched backwards while airborne.
 My lower mid-back was in pain immediately.
 Since that incident, I can’t fold over forwards without feeling soreness.
 It hasn’t completely inhibited me from running but I feel the pain when I stretch and I need to ice immediately after a run.
 I’ve been going back to my chiropractor over the last couple of weeks, but I’m not sure I’m feeling an improvement.
 I completely realize that by running and exercising, I’m not allowing my back to heal as fast, however, I am not sure I can give up on not running and definitely not this weekend’s race.
 To top it off, after my appointment today, my chiropractor (who is also a runner) gave me a concerned look about running this weekend’s race.
 He didn’t tell me not to run, but I definitely felt like I shouldn’t be running.
 Good thing I’m stubborn, I guess.